SVGAPlus/SVGAPlus/packages/renderer.pixi/README.md

 Just doing a few steps and you are gonna be on 🔥!

+> This version is for PIXI.JS v7.
+If you want to use v5, please install 1.x.

 ## Setup

 1. Install PIXI.js v7 to your project: